 The Chapel is available to hire for concerts, performances, exhibitions, markets and social or corporate events, all with a range of catering and refreshment options should you require.
 The building offers a magnificent setting for any occasion and acoustic properties are excellent.

 Staging may also be hired by separate arrangement with King's Lynn Festival Chorus.

 If you would like to enquire about venue hire please email us at [email protected] .

 The chapel is to the North of the centre of King’s Lynn on St. Ann’s Street, follow the green signposts located throughout the town.

 King's Lynn Bus Station (10 minute walk)

 Things to see and do

-As well as regular live events, there's lots of activities and discoveries to be made inside St Nicholas'.
+As well as regular live events there's lots of activities and discoveries to be made at St Nicholas'.
 Here are some of the highlights: